pearlshare/hannibal/README.md

 ![love it when a plan comes together](https://images.rapgenius.com/530583e79e4fc7f75855995d511e185c.400x294x1.jpg)

 ## What's it for?

-Checking a value against a set of rules (schema or plan).
-Useful for defining APIs and interfaces.
-We primarily use it to check and handle data coming into and out from our and other APIs as well as to create a lightweight ORM.
+Coerce and validate objects against a set of rules (schema or plan).
+This is useful for defining APIs and model interfaces.

+At Pearlshare we use it for validating API input/output, we've built a lightweight ORM and even type checking arguments of functions.

 ## Objectives

-Validate an object, array or primitive and provide clear error reporting.
+Coerce and validate an object in one pass

+Provide clear error reporting which is easy to consume.

-Easily extensible functionality using simple JavaScript.
+Be extensible using simple JavaScript.

 Provide a handy set of common validations such as min/max values, regex and enums to get going quickly but without going overboard.

-Be fast and lightweight.
+Schemas should be plain JSON objects for easy composition and re-use.

 ## Basic usage

 Create a validator to check a user object is valid.

 ```js